Gustavo Díaz Ordaz: Later life

 After his term expired, Díaz Ordaz and his family vanished completely from the public eye; he was occasionally mentioned in newspapers (usually in a derogatory manner), he seldom gave interviews, and he was usually spotted only when voting in elections.

 In 1977, a break from that obscurity came as he was appointed as the first Mexican Ambassador to Spain in 38 years, relations between the two countries having previously been broken by the triumph of Falangism in the Spanish Civil War.
-During his brief stint as Ambassador, he met with hostility from both the Spanish media and the Mexican media, as he was persistently asked questions about his actions as President.
+During his brief stint as Ambassador, he met with hostility from both the Spanish media and the Mexican media, as he was persistently asked questions about his actions as president.
 He resigned within several months because of that and his health problems.
 Popular discontent led to a catchphrase: "Al pueblo de España no le manden esa araña" ("To the people of Spain, do not send that spider").

+Díaz Ordaz became a critic of Luis Echeverría's presidency, particularly his use of populist policies.
+Díaz Ordaz once referred to Echeverría as someone who was, "out of control.
+[Echeverría] talks about anything.
+He doesn't know what he is saying.
+He insists he's going to make changes, but he doesn't say to what end."

+Death

-He died on July 15th 1979, aged 68 in Mexico City of colorectal cancer.
-His remains were buried at Panteón Jardín.
+He died on July 15, 1979, aged 68 of colorectal cancer, at home in his bed in Mexico City, with his physician and children Gustavo, Guadalupe, and Ramón all present.
+His remains were buried at Panteón Jardín, with those of his wife.